David Fifita (rugby league, born 2000): 2024

 On 9 May, it was announced that Fifita had not taken up his option for a contract extension at the Gold Coast and would leave the club following the conclusion of the 2024 NRL season.
 On the same day, it was announced he would join the Sydney Roosters on a multi-year deal.
 On 15 May, less than a week after announcing that he was joining the Sydney Roosters, Fifita announced that he had enacted the clause in his contract and decided to stay with the Gold Coast Titans until the end of 2026.
 In the wake of Fifita backflipping on his deal with the Sydney Roosters, Nick Politis spoke to the media stating “It is hard to understand,” Politis told the Daily Telegraph.
 "He approached us.
 And did the same with Penrith.
 After coming Sydney to meet with Roosters coach Trent Robinson and the rest of the coaching staff, it's hard to understand how he can display and create uncertainty.
 We’ve decided withdraw our offer".

 Fifita made 20 appearances for the Gold Coast throughout the 2024 NRL season as the club finished 14th on the table.

 2025

 Ahead of the Gold Coast's round 9 match against Canterbury, Fifita was left out of the starting 17 by head coach Des Hasler after Fifita reportedly had a disagreement with Hasler about switching to the left edge of attack.
 On 7 May, Fifita was ruled out indefinitely with an ankle injury.
 Fifita returned to the Gold Coast side for their round 19 match against Brisbane.
 In August, it was announced that Fifita would miss the rest of the 2025 NRL season with injury.
-On 29 October, the Rabbitohs announced that signing for Fifita on a two year deal.
+On 29 October, the South Sydney Rabbitohs announced the signing of Fifita on a two-year deal.

+2026

+In round 1 of the 2026 NRL season, Fifita made his club debut for South Sydney in their 40-30 victory over the Dolphins.